ironSource/action-trigger-workflow/README.md

 3. On remote target action workflow file (ci.yml for example) you need add needed inputs
-4. And one (first) stem must have "name:" with "job_name_substring"
+4. And one (first) stem must have "name:" with "job_uuid"

 ```yml
 name: CI-Starter